d-stoll/stonkmaster/README.md

 - `$sec [ticker] [filing-type]` -> Fetches the latest SEC company filings from EDGAR.
 - `$watch [ticker]` -> Displays the price and change of a ticker in the bot status.

+In future releases we also plan to implement the following commands:

+- `$options [ticker]` -> Displays options and their greeks of a specified ticker.
+- `$config [key] [value]` -> Changes the configuration of the bot (for example the emotes).
+- `$watchlist [ticker]` -> Adds a ticker to your personal watchlist.
+The bot will inform you about movements in your stocks.
+- `$wiki [keyword]` -> Searches investopedia for a definition of the keyword.

-This list of commands is continuously being expanded.
+The list of commands is continuously being expanded.
 If you find bugs or want to suggest improvements, do not hesitate to make a pull request.

 ## Configuration